Son Doong, The world´s biggest cave is in Vietnam

 Hard but not impossible to get to the world´s biggest cave

-To get there you have to go two days jungle, cross rivers, stay in tents, swim in underground lakes and much more.
+To get there you have to go two days through the jungle, cross mighty rivers, stay in tent for the night, swim in underground lakes and much more.
 It is a real expedition.
 There are experienced guides with you.
 That’s what they do all the time, so you are in good hands.
 There are 20 carriers alone.
 Ready for the trip in 2020? 🙂

 Visit Vietnam, travel guides